Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Risk-averse Stochastic Optimal Control

 \section{Risk-averse Stochastic Optimal Control}

-In this section, we turn our attention to risk-averse SOC problems and show that the approach presented in Section \ref{sec_risk_mdp} can be naturally extended to SOC for both the finite-horizon and infinite-horizon settings.
-Similar to MDPs, for any SOC instance $\cM$, we use $\Pi(\cM)$ to indicate the set of randomized history-dependent policies, and $\Pi_{\mathrm{MR}}(\cM)$ for the set of randomized Markovian policies.
+In this section, we turn our attention to risk-averse SOC problems and show that the approach presented in Section \ref{sec_risk_mdp} can be naturally extended to the SOC model.
+Similar to MDPs, for any SOC instance $\cM$, we use $\Pi(\cM)$ to denote the set of randomized history-dependent policies, and $\Pi_{\mathrm{MR}}(\cM)$ for the set of randomized Markovian policies.